qiyuxinlin/FusionRAG/doc/en/deepseek-v2-injection.md

     <img alt="CPUInfer Performance" src="../assets/cpuinfer.png" width=80%>
   </picture>
 </p>

+### Arithmetic Intensity Guided Offloading

+Storing all 236 billion parameters of a model in GPU VRAM is clearly impractical for local users.
+Therefore, we strategically store only the most computationally intensive parameters on the GPU.
+For instance, after our optimizations, the MLA operator, which contains 128 heads with a shared compressed key-value representation, shows an arithmetic intensity of 512.
+This makes it the most intensive operator, particularly during smaller inference batch sizes.
+Hence, it is allocated to the GPU to leverage the power of tensor cores.

+On the other hand, as shown in Figure 1, each transformer block in DeepSeek-V2 includes 160 mixture-of-experts (MoE) experts, comprising 96% of the total parameters.
+However, the MoE router activates only 6 out of these 160 experts for each token, which means that only 3.75% of the MoE parameters are utilized during the decoding phase.
+With a batch size of one, the arithmetic intensity of the MoE operation is roughly 0.075.
+This operation, primarily involving a batched General Matrix-Vector Multiplication (GEMV), can thus be efficiently handled by the CPU.

+Following this principle of arranging all operators by their arithmetic intensity and placing the most intensive ones in the GPU as much as possible, we prioritize positioning the MoE parameters and word embeddings computations on the CPU side to utilize its larger memory capacity.
+Meanwhile, the remaining parameters, including shared experts, projections in the attention module, and MLA, are stored in the GPU VRAM.
+As these parameters are accessed by every token, their placement on the GPU maximizes the benefits of high memory bandwidth.
+This configuration leads to approximately 20.7 GB of VRAM usage and 136GB DRAM memory requests if the Q4_K_M version is used, which is feasible even on a local desktop.
+Additionally, the placement can be adjusted according to the actual configuration, adhering to the same principle.

 Moreover, as an extensible framework, KTransformers is set to support more advanced operators in future releases, continually enhancing its capability to handle diverse workloads efficiently.